 National Sustainability Strategy

-In April 2002, the German Government has adopted the National Sustainability Strategy.
-Since then, it has been updated three times.
-In view of the UN Agenda 2030 on Sustainable Development the German government has decided to make its National Sustainable Development Strategy a key framework for achieving the SDGs in Germany.
-Work on revising it in the light of Agenda 2030’s ambition and goal structure is scheduled to be completed by autumn 2016.
+The first national Sustainable Development Strategy was adopted by the German Government in 2002, with regular updates in 2004, 2008 and 2012.
+In view of the UN 2030 Agenda on Sustainable Development the German government had decided to make its National Sustainable Development Strategy a key framework for achieving the SDGs in Germany.

 In April 2002, the German Government adopted the national Sustainability Strategy.
 The results of consultations with social groups and the proposals of the Council for Sustainable Development were incorporated into this document.
 For more detailed information, see section Strategy 2002.